DeAndre Kane

-DeAndre Kane (born June 10, 1989) is an American-born naturalized Hungarian professional basketball player who last played for Peristeri of the Greek Basket League and the BCL.
+DeAndre Kane (born June 10, 1989) is an American-born naturalized Hungarian professional basketball player for Grindavík in the Úrvalsdeild karla.
 He played college basketball at Marshall University and Iowa State University before playing professionally in Russia, Belgium, Germany, Israel, Spain and Serbia.

 College career

 A 6'5" shooting guard from Pittsburgh, Pennsylvania, Kane spent his first three collegiate seasons at Marshall University.
 After sitting out the 2009–10 season as a partial academic qualifier, Kane was named the Conference USA Freshman of the Year in 2010–11 after averaging 15.1 points and 3.4 assists per game.
 For the next two years, Kane was named to the All-conference second team.
-In 2011-12, he helped the Herd to the championship game in Conference USA, including setting a record of 40 points scored in a second-round, triple-overtime win over Tulsa, before the Herd fell to the Memphis Tigers at the FedEx Forum in Memphis under Coach Tom Herrion.
+In 2011–12, he helped the Herd to the championship game in Conference USA, including setting a record of 40 points scored in a second-round, triple-overtime win over Tulsa, before the Herd fell to the Memphis Tigers at the FedEx Forum in Memphis under Coach Tom Herrion.

 After graduating from Marshall, he was immediately eligible to play as a transfer at Iowa State.
 Kane was named to the midseason Wooden Award top 25 watch list for National Player of the Year.
 On February 13, he was named one of the 30 finalists for Naismith College Player of the Year.
 The Sporting News named him a third team All-American.